danog/MadelineProto/README.md

     * [Upload or download files up to 2 GB](https://docs.madelineproto.xyz/docs/FILES.html)
     * [Make a phone call and play a song](https://docs.madelineproto.xyz/docs/CALLS.html)
     * [Create a secret chat bot](https://docs.madelineproto.xyz/docs/SECRET_CHATS.html)
+    * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.declinePasswordReset.html" name="account.declinePasswordReset">Abort a pending 2FA password reset, see here for more info »: account.declinePasswordReset</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/auth.acceptLoginToken.html" name="auth.acceptLoginToken">Accept QR code login token, logging in the app that generated it: auth.acceptLoginToken</a>
-    * <a href="https://docs.madelineproto.xyz/API_docs/methods/phone.acceptCall.html" name="phone.acceptCall">Accept incoming call: phone.acceptCall</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/help.acceptTermsOfService.html" name="help.acceptTermsOfService">Accept the new terms of service: help.acceptTermsOfService</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.saveGif.html" name="messages.saveGif">Add GIF to saved gifs list: messages.saveGif</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/stickers.addStickerToSet.html" name="stickers.addStickerToSet">Add a sticker to a stickerset, bots only.
 The sticker set must have been created by the bot: stickers.addStickerToSet</a>